We all know that oestrogen has a crucial role to play in all phases of a woman’s life, however little is heard of it’s sister hormone progesterone.

 - Agnus Castus Vitex – a herb that can help to stimulate progesterone

-If after trying all this, your levels continue to be low and you have symptoms, please see your Doctor about natural progesterone replacement – you want to make sure you’re given body-identical or micronized progesterone NOT progestins which are synthetic and are not the same.
-Progestins are found in combination HRT treatments, the Birth Control Pill and the Mirena coil.
+If after trying all this, your levels continue to be low and you have symptoms (especially poor sleep and/or anxiety), please see your Doctor about natural progesterone replacement – you want to make sure you’re given body-identical or micronized progesterone NOT progestins which are synthetic and are not the same.
+Progestins are found in combination HRT treatments (eg combined patch, tablets, implants), the Birth Control Pill and in smaller quantities in the Mirena coil.